spec-ops-method/modernize-your-legacy-code-with-github-copilot/.github/steps/2-explain-legacy-code.md

-## Step 2: Understanding the School's Legacy COBOL Accounting System
+## Step 2: Generate a Software Specification from the Legacy COBOL System

-In this step, you'll explore the school's legacy COBOL accounting system to understand its structure and functionality.
-This will help you prepare for the modernization process.
+In this step, you'll use GitHub Copilot to analyze the school's legacy COBOL accounting system and generate a **comprehensive software specification**.
+This specification will become the authoritative source of truth for modernization—capturing institutional knowledge in a format that domain experts can verify before any new code is written.

+> [!NOTE]
+> **Why Specification-Driven Development?**
+>
+> Traditional AI-assisted modernization tries to transpile legacy code directly into modern languages.
+The [SpecOps methodology](https://spec-ops.ai) takes a different approach: use AI to compile institutional knowledge into comprehensive, human-verified software specifications that become the authoritative source of truth for system behavior.
+>
+> **The specification is more valuable than the code.** It captures institutional knowledge, enables domain expert verification, and outlasts any particular technical implementation.

 ### ⌨️ Activity: Exploring the School's Legacy Accounting System

-Before we can modernize the school's accounting system, we need to understand how it works.
+Before we can create a specification, we need to understand the existing system.

 First, take a few minutes to explore the COBOL files in the repository, you will find them in the `src/cobol` directory.